rpgreview/papersandpaychecks/cow-orkers.md

 "Years ago the valley was green, and animals ran free through golden fields of grain", or so the story goes.

 The princess Venice Novateló ruled over these peaceful campsites land and the people were secure and happy.
 They were happy campers.
-(She wasn't a real princess, but that didn't matter because this is a postmodern story).
+She wasn't a real princess, but that didn't matter because this is a postmodern story.

 Then one day a real-estate developer driving a red Maserati appeared in the driveway of the princess' little bed and breakfast and almost overnight the campsites fell into development.

 They paved paradise, and put up a parking lot.
 Now only pink hotels, serviced by big yellow taxis, and plenty of rumors remain, and what legends there are tell of a fabulous dreamcatcher is somewhere within the Palaces of the Electrum Princess.

 ## Boss's Information

 ## Palace Ritz